CBIIT/bento-docs/source/configuration/program-detail-page.md

 ### Configuring the Program Details Page Table.
 1. Open `$(src)/packages/bento-frontend/src/bento/programDetailData.js`.
 2. In `table`:
-  * The `display` field is set to true, by default. *Set this field to false if you do not wish to display a table in the Program Details Page*.
+  * The `display` field is set to true, by default. *Set this field to false to disable the table in the Program Details Page*.
   * Set the field `title` to the the title of the table.
   * Set the field `dataField` to the name of the GraphQL API query being used to return data for the Program Details Page. *Note: This query should match the GraphQL API query in `GET_PROGRAM_DETAIL_DATA_QUERY`*.
   * Set the field `defaultSortField` to the name of the query field that will be used to sort the Program Details Page Table.
 Note: this query field should be displayed as one of the columns in the Program Details Page Table.
-  * Set the field `defaultSortDirection` to the sort order of your choice.
+  * Set the field `defaultSortDirection` to the sort order that is desired.
 Valid values are 'asc' (ascending) and 'desc' (descending).
-  * Add your GraphQL API query to `GET_PROGRAM_DETAIL_DATA_QUERY`.
+  * Add the GraphQL API query to `GET_PROGRAM_DETAIL_DATA_QUERY`.
 3. Example:

 ```javascript